Joe Biden 2024 presidential campaign: Calls to withdraw

 Biden faced calls from both pundits and fellow Democrats to withdraw from the race due to concerns about his health and age, his polling numbers against Republican presumptive nominee Donald Trump, and his low approval ratings, which have stayed below 44% since August 2021.
 On a couple of occasions during the 2020 campaign Biden called himself a "bridge candidate", leading some to believe he would not seek a second term.
 When Biden first took office at the age of 78 on January 20, 2021, he became the oldest person to have served as president of the United States.
 Calls from Biden supporters to step aside months or years before the debate were made by James Carville, Ezra Klein, and the Economist.
 On July 28, 2022, U.S. Representative Dean Phillips became the first incumbent Democratic member of Congress to say President Biden should not run for re-election and called for "generational change," pointing to Biden's age.
 Suggestions on who could replace Biden included Kamala Harris, and governors Gavin Newsom of California, Jared Polis of Colorado, J. B. Pritzker of Illinois, Josh Shapiro of Pennsylvania, and Gretchen Whitmer of Michigan.

 On October 27, 2023, Minnesota Congressman Dean Phillips formally launched his presidential campaign for the Democratic nomination.
 Phillips argued during his campaign that the president would be a weak general election candidate due to his age and low approval ratings.
 On December 23, 2023, Phillips argued that Biden should “thoughtfully exit” the 2024 race.
 On January 18, 2024, Politico published an interview with Democratic Party presidential primary challenger Jason Palmer, in which he called on Biden and all older lawmakers to "pass the torch" to a younger generation of political leaders.
 Biden and his campaign deflected these concerns, demonstrating that he intended to stay in the race.
 Jaime Harrison, chairman of the Democratic National Committee, called the idea of replacing Biden "certifiably crazy" in a tweet in February 2024.
 By March 2024, the majority of Democratic officials, politicians, and strategists coalesced around Biden as their nominee, especially following his 2024 State of the Union Address.

-Later in her book, 107 Days, Harris described Biden's decision to seek re-election was "recklessness".

 After a widely perceived poor performance during the first 2024 presidential debate on June 27, several Democratic officials and political pundits called on Biden to step aside as the nominee.
 Other prominent Democrats, including former Presidents Barack Obama and Bill Clinton as well as Senators John Fetterman, Bernie Sanders, Tammy Duckworth, and Chris Coons rallied behind Biden, and resisted calls for him to step down due to one "bad debate."
 Other influential Democrats and the editorial boards including The New York Times, The Boston Globe, the Chicago Tribune, The New Yorker, The Economist and The Atlanta Journal-Constitution called for Biden to suspend his presidential campaign.
 The New Republic described a widespread view among voters that Biden should step aside.

+Later in her book, 107 Days, Harris described that deferring to the Bidens to make the decision on their own to seek re-election was "recklessness".